StoicDreams/StoicDreams/webapp/d/en-US/myfi-services.md

 <webui-quote theme="info">

 We have completed our first phase of development for the core framework of Stoic Dreams websites and services.
-We are now currently working on the My Fidelity specific BAAS service offerings that will both power Stoic Dreams websites and be available via subscription here on MyFi.ws!
+We are now currently working on the My Fidelity specific BAAS service offerings that will both power Stoic Dreams websites and be available via subscription on [My Fidelity](https://www.myfi.ws)!

 </webui-quote>

 <webui-page-segment>

-MyFi.ws is your portal for accessing and integrating Stoic Dreams powered BAAS services into your websites and software applications.
+[My Fidelity](https://www.myfi.ws) is your portal for accessing and integrating Stoic Dreams powered BAAS services into your websites and software applications.
 Whether you enabling integrations as part of your [Web UI](https://webui.stoicdreams.com) powered websites, or performing your own custom integrations, Stoic Dreams' My Fidelity services provide developers a cost effective solution to common application needs that are quick and easy to implement and maintain, leaving developers more time to focus on business critical solutions.

 </webui-page-segment>